Thai c.bank chief says growth a bigger worry than inflation for now

 It lowered its 2022 economic growth forecast to 3.2% from 3.4% previously and next year's outlook to 4.4% from 4.7%.

-The Thai economy is expected to return to pre-pandemic levels in the first quarter of next year, lagging its peers in the region, Sethaput said.
+The economy is expected to return to pre-pandemic levels in the first quarter of 2023, lagging regional peers, Sethaput said.

-"That's because we're very heavily reliant on tourism," he said of a sector that normally accounts for about 12% of gross domestic product and a fifth of employment.
+"That's because we're very heavily reliant on tourism," he said of a sector that normally accounts for about 12% of gross domestic product and a fifth of jobs.

-However, the sector's contribution to the economy might not return to those levels until 2026, in part because of China's COVID-19 restrictions on outbound travel.
+However, tourism's contribution to the economy might not return to those levels until 2026, in part due to China's travel restrictions.

-The BOT expects 5.6 million foreign tourists this year and 19 million next year, well down on the 40 million foreign tourists in 2019, before the pandemic.
+The BOT expects 5.6 million foreign tourists this year and 19 million in 2023, well down from the nearly 40 million visitors in 2019.

 Thailand has strong buffers, with low external debt and high foreign reserves, to withstand global volatility, he added.

-The Thai baht's moves THB=TH have been largely driven by global fundamentals, Sethaput said.
+The Thai baht's moves THB=TH have been largely driven by global factors, Sethaput said.
 The currency traded at a two-week low of about 33.6 per dollar on Monday.

 "We don't like excessive volatility... but if the volatility or the movements in the currency, whether the dollar or the baht, are driven by fundamentals, then we're more accepting of those movements," he said.